Dtar380/VideoService/README.md

 3. **You're good to go**

 ## :memo: Working On
-Currently working on the reputation system<br>
+Currently working on the version compatibility of the library (I will test down to 3.8)<br>
-As there hasn't been a deploy yet, Im not trying to find bugs, Im just coding and testing

-When I finish the 3.12 version I'll first give support for older python versions (Probably up to 3.8)<br>
-Im also thinking about adding a PlayLists/Series support, but that will be seen when I deploy the library.<br>
+Started debugging and doing the Example files for giving further documentation and explanation on how to use the library<br>

+I will add support for PlayLists/Series, on the next version of the library, but first we need the first deploy.<br>
 A Languages API will also be released to make it easier to have language support, instead of having the dictionaries in your own server

 ## :clipboard: Documentation